-If you believe a medical mistake has been made, a negligent act has occurred, or omission has taken place causing injuries to you or a loved one, call the medical malpractice attorneys of Habush Habush & Rottier at 800-2-HABUSH (800-242-2874).
+If you believe a medical mistake has been made, a negligent act has occurred, or omission has taken place causing injuries to you or a loved one, contact the medical malpractice attorneys of Habush Habush & Rottier to discuss the details of your situation:

 Wisconsin Medical Malpractice Laws